MCT-master/mct-master.github.io/_posts/2020-10-16-pedropl-pyco-unexpected-spaceship.md

 I have experience in game development and multimedia systems by using the [Unity](https://unity.com/) game engine.
 A widely used platform for interactive systems, mainly intended for game development but not limited to it.
 So I proposed to implement two applications, a mobile controller for an Android device, and a PC application (in my laptop) that receives the data from that controller and generates synchronized sounds and visuals.

 However, It just raised the question of what I actually would do in a short time.
 At that point, I started to think about the performance.
-My intention was to have a base percussion track and build musical layers at the top of that, manipulate some sound and effects parameters in real-time, and reflect it in a ethereal visual environment according to the music.
+My intention was to have a base percussion track and build musical layers at the top of that, manipulate some sound and effects parameters in real-time, and reflect it in an ethereal visual environment according to the music.

-To some extent, I think that I managed some of my vision, but it was a quasi-improvised process, mainly regarding the visuals because the combination of graphic effects and objects results in an strange experience in the space.
-In fact, the central object, which is a flattened sphere, looks like an spaceship (an UFO some mates said) and I was not aware of that.
+To some extent, I think that I managed some of my vision, but it was a quasi-improvised process, mainly regarding the visuals because the combination of graphic effects and objects results in a strange experience in the space.
+In fact, the central object, which is a flattened sphere, looks like a spaceship (an UFO some mates said) and I was not aware of that.

 In addition to the **unexpected spaceship**, some classmates highlighted the use of the blending of colors and shapes.
 Therefore, after a "deep introspection" I came to the conclusion that it was like a **psychedelic journey of an unexpected spaceship**.
 Maybe some of you agree.